AyushYadav0729/ANN-Model-CrVI-Prediction/README.md

   this will save the trained model and preprocessing files and generate prediction and plot files

 - 3 ) Run the prediction
-  After training is complete, Open predict_ann_v3.py and edit the values inside with your values:
+  After training is complete
+  Open predict_ann_v3.py and edit the values inside with your values:
   ```bash
   new_data = pd.DataFrame([{
     "Adsorbent": "WSB",